Quickstart: Upload, download, and list blobs with the Azure portal

 - Navigate to your new storage account in the Azure portal.

-- Click the Add Container button.
+- Select the + Container button.

 - Set the level of public access to the container.
 The default level is Private (no anonymous access).

-Click OK to create the container.
+Select OK to create the container.